Skip to content

 AD 4nXcqYuW4xL4 5VHBFt4pdQXdvqQj69ScE8 n6dBDI9ta6esSOIzveAXDx8QPDIfFw298zjvwzTTn8jCZqTSrRwO940pFIZH3MZWV77Hl lAJl5oMwezGwLFX V8sBLEarIgVw1P5ow?key= ubQ8BuBitnou8 T76L ZtD3

-service catalog process 2
+service catalog process diagram 2

 This form separates design from implementation.
 Users can request and interact with resources without dealing with low-level complexity.
 Additionally, we leverage Infrahub’s branching capabilities to push all changes to a dedicated branch, enabling architects to review exact modifications.
 Finally, the proposed change provides a runtime for the generator and offers future possibilities, such as user-defined checks and artifacts for device configuration.